 - Address seismic amplitude anomalies, the data behind the anomalies, and their impact on prospect assessment.

-- Design process improvements in the SAAM (Seismic Amplitude Analysis Module) software to characterize seismic amplitude anomalies in a consistent, systematic, and thorough manner.
+- Design process improvements in the SAAM software to characterize seismic amplitude anomalies in a consistent, systematic, and thorough manner.

 The Consortium consists of two groups of oil and gas companies:

-U.S. Group: We will have five one-day meetings in Houston during 2016.
+U.S. Group: We have five one-day meetings per year in Houston.

-European Group: We will have three two-day meetings in Europe during 2016.
+European Group: We will have three two-day meetings per year in Europe.

 Both U.S. and European groups contribute to and share the SAAM prospect database.
 Company members may send representatives to either or both Houston and European meetings.